There’s no doubt a manufacturing job was once considered the crème-da-la-crème, but that’s changed.

-Let’s be honest — most of the time, manufacturing isn’t pretty, and for a long time, that’s been all right, because the process of making something is often dirty or loud or potentially dangerous.
+Let’s be honest — most of the time, manufacturing isn’t pretty, and for a long time that’s been all right, because the process of making something is often dirty or loud or potentially dangerous.
 Unfortunately, manufacturing still has an array of negative connotations to the general public — most wouldn’t envision the beautiful, expansive floor plan in which Wausau Windows operates.
 And if we’re trying to make manufacturing “cool” or “sexy,” as one of my colleagues recently wrote about, why not start with actually making it look good?

 The problem, of course, is that design, and the feeling it creates within us, is intangible.
 There’s no true cost associated with the feeling one gets holding a certain device in their hand, or working in a brand-new facility.
 Unless Marshall and Vanden Heuvel have a breakthrough they didn’t tell me about, there’s no definitive way to track the ROI, either.
 That makes its justification difficult at best.

 When it comes to design, aesthetics change — while a Sony Walkman is laughable now, it was once a bestseller.
-It seems like manufacturing has lost that same luster in the eyes of many Americans, even if that perception isn’t true.
+It seems like manufacturing has lost that same lustre in the eyes of many Americans, even if that perception isn’t true.
 There’s no doubt a manufacturing job was once considered the crème-da-la-crème, but that’s changed.
 Manufacturing can’t be blessed with a so-called “timeless” design, like a Leica.
 It has to iterate faster than ever, but that doesn’t mean it has to ditch aesthetics altogether.
 The people at Wausau Windows are seeing that pretty clearly.

 What’s your take?
 Think design has a place on the plant floor, or will manufacturers always make investments on specifications and hard data alone?
-Post your thoughts below or email me at firstname.lastname@example.org.
+Post your thoughts below or e-mail me at Joel.Hans@advantagemedia.com.